UE4SS-RE/RE-UE4SS/docs/guides/generating-uht-compatible-headers.md

 ![image](https://user-images.githubusercontent.com/73571427/184372672-60d8579e-51c3-4d1e-9839-73af5d96ff21.png)

-This [commandlet (by Spuds)](https://cdn.discordapp.com/attachments/1005879578419531947/1075109443445985462/UE4ProjectGen-GUI.exe) will enter the CLI commands for the project gen for you, and make a batch file to regenerate with the same settings (e.g., to regenerate after a major game update).

 ## Possible inaccurate generation issues:

 UE4SS has two different types of generators, a UHT compatible generator and what's called a CXX generator.